 Meet the Expert

-Popular Suit Fabric and Materials
+Popular Suit Fabrics and Materials

 Save a chambray suit for a daytime wedding in the summer or a more casual event.

-Picture a wedding taking place on a snowy day in the middle of the winter—this is the kind of wedding you would wear a flannel suit to!
-The fabric is usually a type of wool and feels warmer than your average suit fabric.
-"Flannel fabric is usually found in suits or sport jackets and can be made of many different fibers," Ramirez says.
-Flannel typically has a thicker appearance that makes it come off as more casual than formal.
+Flannel is most appropriate for a wedding taking place on a snowy day in the middle of winter.
+This fabric is usually a type of wool and feels warmer than your average suit material.
+What's more, though flannel can be found in suits and sports jackets, it typically has a thicker appearance causing it to come off as more casual than formal.

 Lightweight and airy, a linen suit is ideal for summer weddings, especially ones on the more casual side.
 While it's comfortable to wear and beautiful to look at, this material has one major downside: it wrinkles quickly.
 As of late, linen is become a popular choice in the wedding fashion space, with grooms opting for linen suits for their summer, beach nuptials.

 For those looking to save on a suit, polyester may be the way to go.
 “Polyester suits are often selected for their affordability," notes Jackson.
 This material is quick-drying and wrinkle-resistant, but the cut in cost does have its downsides.
 Polyester will likely be warmer and less breathable than other suit materials, and it may have a bit of shine, making it less aesthetically pleasing in a suit.

 This cotton fabric has a distinct look due to its tightly woven composition.
 It's also a breathable material and a great choice for grooms who'd like a unique aesthetic.
 "The appeal of seersucker suits lies in their lightweight, breathable properties and unique puckered texture, making them ideal for summer weddings and outdoor events," says Jackson.